severian5it/BoardgameNerd/README.md

 ## Acknowledgements

-Many thanks to [Simen Daehlin](https://github.com/Eventyret) for his continous suggestions and push for improvements.
+Many thanks to [Simen Daehlin](https://github.com/Eventyret), he was great with his continous suggestions and push for improvements.

 # Contact